Arefeh902/ExamScheduling/README.md

 ### Assumptions

-- There are 3 time slots in a day
+- User can set number of time slots per day.

-- Each exam will be ? hours
+- The program can try as many times as user wants.

-- The higher the fitness score, the better the solution
+- The higher the fitness score, the better the solution.

+- Data should be read from specific format in xlsx.

 ### Hyper parameters